 Yes, it is possible.

-Most jobs at the casino require either licensing or registration by the Gaming Commission.
-Under the gaming law, a person with a felony record or certain other convictions involving fraud or theft is disqualified by law from working at the casino for 10 years from the date of conviction, at which time an individual has the opportunity to demonstrate rehabilitation.
-However, due to a recent change in that law, many positions are exempt from the licensing and registration requirement, and thus have no automatic disqualification.
-The list of job categories at MGM Springfield that are exempt from the requirement is available here.
+Most jobs at the Commonwealth’s casinos require either licensing or registration by the Gaming Commission.
+Under the gaming law, a person’s criminal history is one factor that may be considered to determine suitability for licensure or registration, and in some instances, a felony record or certain other convictions involving fraud or theft disqualifies a person by law from working at the casino, at which time an individual has the opportunity to demonstrate rehabilitation.
+However, due to a recent change in the law, many positions are now exempt from the licensing and registration requirements, and there are no automatic disqualifiers for individuals applying for exempt positions.
+As a result, a larger number of individuals have been able to become successfully employed at the Commonwealth’s three casinos.
+Decisions to exempt these positions at the three facilities followed extensive deliberations by the Commission at open public meetings after an evaluation of comments from the public and the specific security and operational needs of the three facilities.
+The list of job categories at PPC, MGM Springfield, and Encore Boston Harbor that are exempt from the requirement is available here.
 Anyone can apply for these jobs.

 As is typical with many Massachusetts employers, the casino itself (not the Gaming Commission) will perform background checks on all its job candidates, as permitted under Massachusetts law.
 Employers have “standard” access to criminal history information.
 The Human Resources Department at the casino will inform you about the company’s background and drug test procedures.